NTU-ICG/CTS-visual-drone-swarm/README.md

 # Collaborative Target Search with a Visual Drone Swarm: Adaptive Curriculum Embedded  Multi-stage Reinforcement Learning Approach
 ### Code for the paper "Collaborative Target Search with a Visual Drone Swarm: Adaptive Curriculum Embedded  Multi-stage Reinforcement Learning Approach"

+### Setup
+1. Set Motive PC application to stream the drone address to address location 192.168.1.100
+2. Configure `sample.launch` default launch file of `vrpn_client_ros` to set the IP address from localhost to 192.168.1.100
+3. Connect DJI Tello Drone using wireless adapter directly or docker container (please refer to the instruction)

+### Running Program
+1. Navigate to the repository folder
+2. `cd Control`
+3. `python3 single_drone_control.py` or `python3 collaborative_two_drones_control.py`

 ### Programs List
 1. #### /Models/